python/cpython/Doc/library/ctypes.rst

 whatever is needed to make sure this object is acceptable, and then return the object itself, its :attr:`_as_parameter_` attribute, or whatever you want to pass as the C function argument in this case.
-Again, the result should be an integer, string, unicode, a ``ctypes`` instance, or an object with an :attr:`_as_parameter_` attribute.
+Again, the result should be an integer, string, bytes, a :mod:`ctypes` instance, or an object with an :attr:`_as_parameter_` attribute.